What the P/E Ratio Is Telling Us

-S&P 500 earnings are on track for a 20% gain compared to last years 3rd quarter.
+S&P 500 earnings are on track for a 20% gain compared to last year’s 3rd quarter.
 Next quarter earnings should rise about 11%, marking the fifteenth straight quarter of a double-digit gain.
-Along with the excellent earnings performance we have experienced dramatic strength in the major averages as well.
-The DJIA is at all time highs and the S&P 500 is above 5 year highs.
+Along with the excellent earnings performance, we have experienced dramatic strength in the major averages as well.
+The DJIA is at all-time highs, and the S&P 500 is above 5-year highs.
 The outlook for continued good performance in both earnings and the indices remains strong.
 Given this positive outlook, I thought it might be appropriate to see if stock valuations are getting ahead of themselves by looking at current and past PE ratios.

 First, just to be sure we all know what is meant by the PE ratio, Investopedia defines the PE ratio as a valuation ratio of a company’s current share price compared to its per-share earnings.
 Calculated as:

-With most all of the S&P 500 companies having reported their earnings, it turns out that the PE ratio for the S&P 500 for the 3rd quarter of 2006 is 17.5.
+With almost all of the S&P 500 companies having reported their earnings, it turns out that the PE ratio for the S&P 500 for the 3rd quarter of 2006 is 17.5.
 This is still above the average of 16, though it is trending down.
 The table below displays the PE ratio for the S&P 500 for the last 9 quarters.
 As you can see it has fallen from 20.5 in the 3rd quarter of 2004 to 17.5 in the latest quarter.
-So even with the nice move up in the S&P 500, the PE ratio has fallen, driven by double digit earnings growth.
+So even with the nice move up in the S&P 500, the PE ratio has fallen, driven by double-digit earnings growth.

-|S&P 500 PE Ratio|
+S&P 500 PE Ratio

 Q3 2004 Q4 2004 Q1 2005 Q2 2005 Q3 2005 Q4 2005 Q1 2006 Q2 2006 Q3 2006

 20.5 20.3 20.1 19.5 18.4 18.1 17.8 17.8 17.5